Interested in respiratory therapy? Keep reading for a step-by-step breakdown on how to become a respiratory therapist.

 According to the NBRC Handbook, RRTs are respiratory therapists who gained the sufficient expertise required to “master” respiratory care, which includes, but are not limited to:

 This certification is defined as the “standard of excellence” for respiratory therapists, as it will test a person’s advanced knowledge, skills, and expertise in respiratory therapy.
-You must pass the TMC and Clinical Simulation Examination (CME) to obtain their RRT certification.
+You must pass the TMC and Clinical Simulation Examination (CME) to obtain your RRT certification.

-In conjunction with the CRT and RRT certifications, the NBRC administers other certifications in respiratory care including:
+In conjunction with the CRT and RRT certifications, the NBRC administers other certifications in respiratory care, including:

 However, Alaska is the only state in the US that does not require a certification by the NBRC.
 Instead, professionals can work in the state as a respiratory therapist upon graduating from an accredited respiratory therapy program.